teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghn-grainorder-alphabet-system.md

 │ Because knowledge needs order.
 Not rigid hierarchy, but gentle sequence.    │ │ Like books on a shelf.
 Like stars in constellations.
 Each grain knows its   │ │ place, not through force, but through elegant mathematics.
 The alphabet     │ │ gives order.
-The algorithm gives life.                                       │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Think of it like latitude/longitude.
+The algorithm gives life.
+Together they enable navigation      │ │ through 1.2 million knowledge cards without ever feeling lost.               │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Think of it like latitude/longitude.
 Pure coordinates.
 No meaning except    │